edward0414/DealTap-Coding-Challenge/README.md

 Similar to how to run the main app.py file, run the command "python test.py" to test the endpoints.

 Test cover:
+1) correct behaviour of /conversations endpoint
+2) incorrect behaviour of /conversations endpoint
+3) correct behaviour of /messages endpoint
+4) incorrect behaviour of /messages endpoint
+4) correct process of creating a new conversation

+### Down the road

+As the database gets bigger, we could implement data sharding to dael with scalibilty problems.